State’s power grid ‘urgently needs strengthening’

 Demand

-ESI chairman Sam Harden said engineers and researchers in EirGrid and ESB Networks had achieved what was previously thought impossible, raising the limits on integration of renewables so up to two-thirds of electricity demand can be met with renewable energy at any one time, “but momentum has stalled and these limits are increasingly forcing the curtailment of renewable generation”.

-“We are losing more renewable electricity every year.
-This means more fossil fuels and more CO2 emissions,” he pointed out.
+ESI chairman Sam Harden said engineers and researchers in EirGrid and ESB Networks had achieved what was previously thought impossible, raising the limits on integration of renewables so up to two-thirds of electricity demand can be met with renewable energy at any one time, “but momentum has stalled and these limits are increasingly forcing the curtailment of renewable generation . . . we are losing more renewable electricity every year.
+This means more fossil fuels and more CO2 emissions.”

-A much strengthened grid was needed, Mr Harden added, with deployment of new zero-carbon technologies, particularly to replace expensive fossil fuel generators currently used to provide back-up services to the grid.
+A much strengthened grid was needed, Mr Harden added, with deployment of new zero-carbon technologies, particularly to replace expensive fossil-fuel generators used to provide back-up services to the grid.

-An electricity grid and market designed for coal and peat is not fit for a future where 70 per cent of our annual electricity demand is coming from wind and solar, Mr Harden said.
+An electricity grid and market designed for coal and peat is unfit for a future where 70 per cent of our annual electricity demand is coming from wind and solar, said Mr Harden.
 “These renewables, supported by storage technology, can deliver a safe, secure, reliable and fossil-free electricity system.”

 Element